 - Evolutionary algorithm toolboxes

 Jürgen Branke is Professor of Operational Research and Systems at Warwick Business School, University of Warwick, UK.
-He has been an active researcher in the field of Evolutionary Computation for over 20 years, has published over 150 papers in peer-reviewed journals and conferences, resulting in an H-Index of 46 (Google Scholar).
+He has been an active researcher in the field of Evolutionary Computation for over 20 years, has published over 160 papers in peer-reviewed journals and conferences, resulting in an H-Index of 48 (Google Scholar).
 His main research interests include optimization under uncertainty, simulation-based optimization and multi-objective optimization.
-Jürgen is Area Editor for the Journal of Heuristics, and Associate Editor for the Evolutionary Computation Journal and IEEE Transactions on Evolutionary Computation.
+Jürgen is Area Editor for the Journal of Heuristics, and Associate Editor for the Evolutionary Computation Journal, IEEE Transactions on Evolutionary Computation, and the Journal on Multi-Criteria Decision Analysis.

 Yaochu Jin received the B.Sc., M.Sc., and Ph.D. degrees from Zhejiang University, China, in 1988, 1991, and 1996, respectively, and the Dr.-Ing.
 Degree from Ruhr University Bochum, Germany, in 2001.
-He is currently a Professor of Computational Intelligence and Head of the Nature Inspired Computing and Engineering (NICE) Group, Department of Computing, University of Surrey, UK.
-His research interests include understanding evolution, learning and development in biology and bio-inspired approached to solving engineering problems.
+He is currently a Professor in Computational Intelligence and Head of the Nature Inspired Computing and Engineering (NICE) Group, Department of Computer Science, University of Surrey, UK.
+His research interests include computational intelligence, machine learning and computational neuroscience, in particular data-driven surrogate-assisted evolutionary optimization, multi-objective machine learning, evolutionary developmental systems, neural plasticity with applications to complex systems design, image processing, swarm robotics and bioinformatics.

 GP - Genetic Programming